tldr-pages/tldr/pages/common/deluge-console.md

 # deluge-console

-> An interactive BitTorrent client interface that uses curses.
+> An interactive interface for the Deluge BitTorrent client.
 > More information: <https://deluge-torrent.org>.

 - Start the interactive console interface: